 The NEC NP-M283X is standard “square” format (4:3) projector offered at a great price.
 This projector displays a native resolution of 1024 X 768 pixels and will scale to 1600 X 1200 maximum.
 The projector has a maximum lamp brightness of 2800 ANSI Lumens, weighs 7.7 pounds and has a 3 year limited warranty and 1 year lamp warranty.
 Inputs are VGA, HDMI and USB.
 (Cost Share Price = $275) More information

 The NEC NP-M323W is new generation “HD” format (16:9) projector.
 This projector display a native resolution of 1280 X 800 and a maximum of 1920 X 1200, matching the wide format and resolutions of current computer screens.
 The screen brightness is 3300 lumens, weight is 6.4 pounds and it has a 3 year warranty with a lamp warranty of 1 year or 500 hours, whichever comes first.
 Lamp life is rated at 4000 hours.
 The projector has VGA, HDMI direct inputs and also supports USB input and wired LAN inputs.
 Wireless can be used with the purchase of an additional component.
 (Cost Share Price = $325) More information

-For black and white moderate duty requirements, choose the HP Laserjet P3015dn with a rated speed of 35 pages per minute and has the duplex option that allows printing on both sides of the paper.
+For your black and white requirements, choose the HP Laserjet Enterprise M506dn with a rated speed of 45 pages per minute and has the automatic duplex option.
 This printer is network ready and can accept envelopes for use with the stamps.com postage system.
 (Cost Share Price = $350) More Information

 For light to moderate duty color laser requirements, choose the HP M553dn.
 Be careful when considering a color laser.
 They are more expensive to operate.
 This printer uses 4 cartridges, 3 colors and one Black.
 So you may want to consider adding a color laser only if you already have a good black and white printer.
 This printer does have the duplex option.
 This is a network ready printer.
 (Cost Share Price = $360) More Information